pvico/grbl32/README.md

 <img src="/docs/LOGIC.png">

 We see that we do have 80,000 pulses in about 11" which is correct.
-However, the pulse width varies from 2.5μs and 5.8μs.
+However, the pulse width varies between 2.5μs and 5.8μs.

 Zooming in towards the center of the pulse train, we clearly see the uneven pulse width: